"Victim Surveys for Criminal Justice Planning," University of Cincinnati Law Review

 45 (Spring, 1976), 167-206.

-One of the most important advances in the last decade of criminal justice research has been the
+One of the most important advances in the last decade of criminal justice research has been

-development of survey research tools for gathering data on crime and victims.
-Before 1965 most of what we
+the development of survey research tools for gathering data on crime and victims.
+Before

-knew about these subjects was based upon information found in police files.
-In addition to counting crimes,
+1965 most of what we knew about these subjects was based upon information found in police

-surveys are useful for such tasks as (1) assessing the costs of crime, (2) gathering direct descriptions of
+files.
+In addition to counting crimes, surveys are useful for such tasks as (1) assessing the

-offenders, (3) eliciting descriptions of the details of incidents, (4) discovering who calls the police and why
+details of incidents, (4) discovering who calls the police and why victims do not, and (5)

-victims do not, and (5) assessing satisfaction with elements of the criminal justice system.
-This paper
+assessing satisfaction with elements of the criminal justice system.
+This paper describes

-describes some of the information about crimes, victims and offenders which can be collected in sample
+some of the information about crimes, victims and offenders which can be collected in sample

 surveys and exposures their concrete applications to criminal justice problems.